 So, if you are confused between the ITR forms, especially ITR-1 and ITR-4, you can read this article.
 This article will briefly discuss the forms, helping you understand the key differences between the two.

-To file ITR-1, you need to keep some documents ready such as Form 16, investment payment premium receipts (if applicable), and house rent receipts (if applicable).
+To file ITR-1, you must prepare documents such as Form 16, investment payment premium receipts (if applicable), and house rent receipts (if applicable).

 Still, do you have any doubts about ITR-1 in your mind?